Ila-bura/zero-waste-life/README.md

 The source for this piece of code can be found [here](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).

-* To improve the appearance of the sign up form fields and display them aligned, I researched the topic on [Stack Overflow](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html) and found a viable solution by creating a table.

-## Peer Review
+## Peer Reviews

 A peer review was requested using the Code Institute peer-code-review Slack channel.
 Carl Murray suggested the following improvements:

 * Increase the opacity of the green background, to ensure better readability.
 This was implemented by increasing it from 0.6 to 0.7 in all instances where the green background was used, including the media queries.
 * Reduce the refresh time once the confirmation message is displayed.
 This was implemented by reducing it from 15 to 7 seconds.

+Vlad Alykov suggested the following improvement:

+* Align the sign up form fields.
+I researched the topic on [Stack Overflow](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html) and found a viable solution by creating a table.

 ## Unfixed Bugs